YuliyaValova/DataEngineer_SparkPractice/README.md

 # DataEngineer_SparkPractice
 This application allows you to start an ETL process consisting of three stages:
-- Uploading data from DB2 on Cloud or from MySql (Coming soon...) to Dataframe format, with the following columns:
+- Uploading data from DB2 on Cloud or from MySQL (Coming soon...) to Dataframe format, with the following columns:
 ```sh
 +----------+-------------+----+-------+-------+-------+-------+-------+-------+-------+-------+-------+--------+--------+--------+
 |PRODUCT_ID|PRODUCT_GROUP|YEAR|MONTH_1|MONTH_2|MONTH_3|MONTH_4|MONTH_5|MONTH_6|MONTH_7|MONTH_8|MONTH_9|MONTH_10|MONTH_11|MONTH_12|